 Unluckily, it wasn’t just the cheerleading team that Brown didn’t feel like belonging to.
 Her own parents voiced their disappointment and she felt rejected in her own family.

 She joined the AA anonymous and her sponsor told her she’d better go to Co-Dependent anonymous for better relationship (read co-dependent no more).

 But even there she was spurned.

-Note: If you have had a similar feeling of rejection from your own family, I recommend the book Will I Be Ever be Good Enough.
-It’s much deeper to understand the deep seated reasons of perfectionism and/or self-destructive behavior for family’s lack of love and acceptance
+If you have had a similar feeling of rejection from your own family, I recommend the book Will I Be Ever be Good Enough.
+It goes much more in depth and it will help understand the deep seated reasons of perfectionism and/or self-destructive behavior stemming from a lack of love and acceptance

 Deep Seated Belonging Problems